EuniceTubbenthal/sql-hr-project-analysis/README.md

 - Several employees have been with the company for more than 5 years.
 This shows a good working relationship, mutual benefits and understanding between both parties.

-## Link To Trendora Shopping Report
+## Link To sql hr-data queries
-Click this link to explore the sql hr-data queries[Click here](## Link To Trendora Shopping Report Click this link to explore the trendora shopping excel report[Click here](https://1drv.ms/x/c/9041d4409b5e9228/EWNgNrtRycdNs9Zwul8coDsBBUbX01eWafBqTZVYoVStfw?e=EGVNop)
+Click this link to explore the sql hr-data queries[Click here](## https://github.com/EuniceTubbenthal/sql-hr-project-analysis/blob/main/eunice-tubbenthal-sql-project.sql)

 ![eunice-tubbenthal-sql-project](eunice-tubbenthal-sql-project)